pauly51994/your_anime_recommender/README.md

 **Observation:**

-Our graph illustrates the behavior of all users ratings We were able to see the average rating Anime shows received which was eight
+Our graph illustrates the behavior of all users ratings.
+We were able to see the average rating of Anime shows received was eight.

 ![](images/distribute_ratin.png)